Additive Manufacturing technologies (AM) are nothing new.

 The fabricating of parts layer per layer started in the late 1980s.

-But over the last decade, AM technologies have gained more and more technical maturity as productivity.
-Higher productivity, combined with increased process stability and added monitoring techniques, have enabled real-world manufacturing applications.
+But it took a long time for other industries to utilize the potential of AM.
+Over the last decade, AM technologies have gained more and more technical maturity as productivity.
+Higher productivity, combined with increased process stability and advances in process simulation monitoring techniques, have enabled ‘real-world’ manufacturing applications.
 Today, Additive Manufacturing is used in more and more applications through various industry sectors: